janlemcke/Tibber_Notification/README.md

 3. Run the script.

 # Support
-If you find this script helpful, feel free to use my tibber link to get 50€ off your next purchase from the tibber store.
+If you found this script helpful, feel free to use my tibber link to get 50€ off your next purchase from the tibber store.

 ---
 # Tibber-Benachrichtigung